makrai/notes/wagner2203-transformer-speech-emo-valence.md

   for the valence dimension
 * when training wav2vec 2.0 from a random initialisation (Section 4.11): the
-  model performs substantially worse on all three dimensions, and its embeddings are unable to capture valence information.
-In addition,
+  model performs substantially worse on all three dimensions, and its embeddings are unable to capture valence information
 * pre-training serves as a form of regularisation which helps stabilise the training (Section 5.1), thus resulting in
-  * models require less iterations, and less data to train on (Section 5.3).
+  * models require less iterations, and less data to train on (Section 5.3)
-* hE !=> ‘more pre-training data leads to better performance’.
-In fact,
+* hE !=> ‘more pre-training data leads to better performance’
-* downstream performance can be negatively impacted by the introduction of more data, as seen by the comparison between w2v2-L-vox and w2v2-L-xls-r, which differ only in the fact that w2v2-L-xls-r has been trained on more (and more diverse) data, yet performs worse on all three dimensions.
+* downstream performance can be negatively impacted by the introduction of more data, as seen by the comparison between w2v2-L-vox and w2v2-L-xls-r, which differ only in the fact that w2v2-L-xls-r has been trained on more (and more diverse) data, yet performs worse on all three dimensions

 ## Generalisation: transformer-based models show

 * very good cross-corpus generalisation (Section 4.6),
-* robustness (Section 4.8), and appear
+* robustness (Section 4.8)
-* invariant to domain, speaker, and gender characteristics (Section 4.11).
+* invariant to domain, speaker, and gender characteristics (Section 4.11)
 * These seem to stem primarily from the architecture rather than the pre-training as they are also evident in models inited from random (Sec 4.11)
 * several self-attention layers can be removed without hampering perf (Sec 5.2)
-  * though they might still be necessary for successful pre-training.
+  * though they might still be necessary for successful pre-training

 ## Fairness: fairness remains a challenging topic for contemporary ML

-* gender (Section 4.9), where we observe that transformer-based architectures are more fair than the CNN14 baseline.
-However, we argue that
+* gender (Section 4.9): transformer-based architects are more fair than CNN14
-* individual fairness is important for SER.
-This refers to how models perform
+* individual fairness is important for SER
   * challenging even for the top-performing models investigated here (Sec 4.10)
-    * long known to impact other speech analysis models [35, 37].
+  * long known to impact other speech analysis models [35, 37]

-## Integration of linguistic and paralinguistic streams: finally, one of our
+## Integration of linguistic and paralinguistic streams

-* transformers seem capable of integrating both information streams of the voice signal
+* transformers seem capable of integrating both information streams of voice
   * well-performing valence prediction models
-    * retain their effectiveness for synthesised speech lacking emotional intonation (Section 4.3) and
+    * retain their effectiveness for synthesised speech lacking emo intonation (Section 4.3)
-    * fail to benefit from fusion with explicit textual information (cf Sec 4.2).
+    * fail to benefit from fusion with explicit textual information (cf Sec 4.2)
   * this is only possible when fine-tuning the self-attention layers (Sec 4.4),
     * keeping them frozen results to complete failure for synthesised speech (Section 4.3)
-    * ie ft leads to fundamental change in how the underlying signal is represented (moving from almost no sensitivity to linguistic content to increased reactivity to it).
-This mechanism may be crucial in the pursuit of paralinguistic and linguistic integration which is key to a holistic understanding of human communication
+    * ie ft leads to fundamental change in how the underlying signal is represented (moving from almost no sensitivity to linguistic content to increased reactivity to it)
+    * This mechanism may be crucial in the pursuit of paralinguistic and linguistic integration which is key to a holistic understanding of human communication
   * integration might prove problematic in cases where the two modalities disagree, eg in cases of irony [67].
 Our results also highlight that
-* good valence performance might be language dependent as models pre-trained on a variety of languages perform worse for valence compared with comparable models pre-trained only for English (Section 4.1).
+* good valence performance might be language dependent as models pre-trained on a variety of languages perform worse for valence compared with comparable models pre-trained only for English (Section 4.1)

 # 8 Conclusion